Mahmoud-Emad/Switchkeys/clients/py/README.md

 ## Documentation

-For detailed documentation on how to use the SwitchKey Python Client, including available methods, parameters, and usage examples, please refer to the [official documentation](https://switchkey-python-client-docs.com).
+For detailed documentation on how to use the SwitchKeys Python Client, including available methods, parameters, and usage examples, please refer to the [official documentation](https://switchkeys-python-client-docs.com).

-For more detailed documentation and usage examples, please refer to the [official documentation](https://switchkey-python-client-docs.com).
+For more detailed documentation and usage examples, please refer to the [official documentation](https://switchkeys-python-client-docs.com).

 ## Contributing

-Contributions to the SwitchKey Python Client are welcome!
+Contributions to the SwitchKeys Python Client are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on the GitHub repository.

 Before contributing, please review the [contribution guidelines](./docs/CONTRIBUTING.md).

 ## License

-The SwitchKey Python Client is licensed under the [MIT License](LICENSE).
+The SwitchKeys Python Client is licensed under the [MIT License](LICENSE).